 An audit conducted against the Trust Service Criteria standard over a period of time.
 This period typically covers six months the first time, and then a year thereafter.
 In other words, this audit answers: Did the security controls that were in place from January 1 through July 31st operate effectively?
-(Note: SOC 2 audits are generally only considered valid for a year, so you must get into a rhythm of conducting them annually.)
+This means you’ll need a system of record.

-Type I reports are, as you might imagine, quicker to prepare for and conduct because you don’t have to wait for the controls to have been in place for a full six months.
+Type I reports are, as you might imagine, quicker to prepare for and conduct because you don’t have to wait for historical data over six months.
 However, while Type II reports take more time, they are also that much more valuable in the hands of customers, prospects, board members, partners, insurance companies, and so on.
 They report on what you’re actually doing, rather than what you aspire to do.
 Because of this added value, my general recommendation is to get started early and work directly toward the Type II report.
 This approach emphasizes immediate action taken toward improving your security, and because Type II also covers Type I, there are financial savings in the long term if you start with Type II from day one.